In the spirit of Thanksgiving, let’s take a second to appreciate three things we all love: friends, family, and fantastic room service.

 As General Electric moves into the rear view, our sights will now shift to the hospitality industry.
 More specifically, the waves Airbnb has created throughout this sector since its 2008 launch.

 The company has changed the landscape of lodging by offering privately owned homes and apartments to its users.
 In effect, Airbnb acts as a digital marketplace where renters and vacationers can transact.
 What attracts customers to the site is the perception that staying at an actual residence within a city offers a more authentic experience.
+When faced with the daunting task of relocating, hiring experienced house moving helpers can significantly ease the burden and ensure a smooth transition to your new home.

 By not actually owning real estate, the company has much less overhead than a traditional hotel company.
 This also means they can’t provide things like room service, catering, or event venues.